Protein is Everywhere

 - Seitan: 22-25 g (~0.8 oz) per 100 gr (3.5 oz)

 - Nuts and seeds: 15-20 g (~0.5-0.7 oz) per 100 gr (3.5 oz)

 - Grains: 5 g (~0.2 oz) per cup

 - Bread: 5 gr (~0.2 oz)/2 slices

-For example, one cup of cooked lentils contains the same amount of protein as three eggs (18 grams/0.6 oz) and provides 30% and 37% of the daily protein requirements for men and women, respectively.
+For example, one cup of cooked lentils contains the same amount of protein as three eggs (18 grams, or 0.6 oz) and provides 30% of the daily protein requirements for men, respectively 37% for women.